 The transition into To Live & Die In LA features the scrambling of a radio dial as Tupac says ‘I looove LA.’
 This does give me insight into why they put the ‘concern over East and West’ skit here instead of including Watch Ya Mouth altogether; the album would be shorter and bring a pop-oriented track to the front of the album.
 This was a mistake however, because the transitions in this unreleased album version are superior to the released version.
 The monk hymn I talked about earlier seemed to prep me better for Toss It Up, a track in the released version I would skip immediately rather than sit through.
 To Live & Die In LA does not suffer from not having the skit directly before it, and the song itself is no different from the released version save for the transitions.
 Blasphemy sounds different in how the beat is balanced, which gives it a more depressive quality I enjoy.
 The blaring voice before the track is clearer than the released version, in which we can actually tell it’s supposed to be a warped Christian preacher.
 Lost Souls follows as an upbeat type of Rap track which feels out of place in terms of the complete album, but contrasts the Blasphemy track beautifully through its fast tempo and intense chorus.
 Lost Souls would have been a good single.
 N***az Nature follows Lost Souls through a smooth transition barely three seconds long.
 Another fast track, it’s just as gorgeous yet out of place.

 Friendz follows in another quick transition, further pursuing Tupac’s fascination with the ladies.
 The 3 Day Theory seemed to start as this dark introspective album, but these last three tracks moved toward a romantic side of its artists.
 Life Of An Outlaw follows, and seems to bring the album back on track.
-Again the three previous tracks are incredible, but Life Of An Outaw brings the listener back to the original context of Bomb First with its fear of self-destruction.
-Nothing else is different, and what follows is Just Like Daddy.
+Again the three previous tracks are incredible, but Life Of An Outlaw brings the listener back to the original context of Bomb First with its fear of self-destruction.
+Nothing else is different, what follows is Just Like Daddy.
 While this track is just as romantic as Friendz, it does feel more depressive and dark.
 It does seem to drag for me in a way that N***az Nature does not, simply because of the slow tempo and the Outlawz verses.
 White Manz World follows with a sample asking the question ‘What makes you ashamed of being black?’
-I don’t think The 3 Day Theory or its released version really could tackle this question, but this theme is central to the fear and depression that permeates the album.
+I don’t think The 3 Day Theory or its released version directly tackles this question, but this theme is central to the fear and depression that permeates the album.
 I prefer this version of White Manz World because somehow the beat seems darker, more lost in this tumultuous topic.
 After which comes Me & My Girlfriend, a track that kept the feeling of the album but feels too over the top for me, too fantastic to really believe.
 I do admit that complaining a track is over the top when reviewing Tupac feels like an ignorant thing for me to do.
 Hold Ya Head follows with a bittersweet instrumental that could pull tears from stone.
 The vocals backing up Tupac’s rhymes make the track almost too busy, but it still maintains its balance throughout.

 Against All Odds seems so erratic to me, which the chorus only seems to reinforce.
-At one point Tupac is talking about Haitian Jack, his enemies who look like Larry Holmes, and how he’s up at the studio getting blow.
+At one point Tupac is talking about Haitian Jack, his enemies who look like Larry Holmes, and how he’s up at the studio.
 As far as I can tell, this track shows just how far Tupac has fallen into the void.
 How willing he is to abandon reality, and how little this loss of touch matters when creating an amazing track.
 To me it speaks as a warning of how far an artist can go before collapsing from the stress.
 Tupac got very far, further than most.
-This album features a Hidden Track which is a skit that seems to reinforce Tupac’s disposition toward building his own armies.
+This album features a Hidden Track which is a skit that seems to reinforce Tupac’s disposition toward building his own army.
 His voice seems to be coming over a loudspeaker in a mess hall holding all his soldiers.
 The listeners are his warriors, the people upholding his fame.
 The last track When Thugs Cry is truly breathtaking, a mix of blues and hardcore rap that could not be defeated if anyone tried.
 I can’t believe this track was removed from The 7 Day Theory simply because it fits the bill so well.
 My theory is this track and the Hidden Track reinforced too much the notion that Tupac wanted to build his own iconic following.
 He did not want to be Deathrow Records forever, he wanted to move on to being Tupac & The Outlawz, a plan that would have worked if not for his death.

 For an album The 3 Day Theory is less capable of achieving one thematic topic than The 7 Day Theory.
 That said, the tracks that were taken off The 7 Day Theory should have stayed simply because they were not lacking in quality.
 The 3 Day Theory lacks the mastered tracks boasted by the final release, but this does not mean the beats are not incredible.
 My favorite track off the album happens to be the unreleased Watch Ya Mouth that serves as a better diss track than Hit ‘Em Up in my opinion.
 The beat is light yet hard, intoxicating in its rhythm and ‘lyrical f**king.’
 In effect I say The 3 Day Theory is a superior album, but it’s understandable why Deathrow Records would sensor some content as it would not benefit their interests.
 The 3 Day Theory receives five out of six bullet wounds because of its superior transitions from song to song, its variability in mood, and its general better quality despite not being mastered even for its less pop appealing tracks like White Manz World and Blasphemy.
 That said its more poppy Toss It Up and To Live & Die In LA do not suffer at all from the less than commercial quality.